Code-Rep/HELoC/README.md

 run ```python clo.py --data_path [The path to the dataset] --device ['cpu'/'cuda'] --pre_model [pre_model]--pair_file [The path of the clone pairs]```
 ## Code Clustering <br />
 run ```python clu.py --data_path [The path to the dataset] --device ['cpu'/'cuda'] --pre_model [pre_model]```
+# Compare to other work
+Many existing methods encode ASTs by leveraging deep neural networks to learn the features of source code.
+They aggregate nodes together based on parent-child connections to obtain the node representation so that the relationships among the adjacency levels can be captured.
+However, none of them are designed with the intention to learn the relationships between non-adjacent levels of AST nodes.